fn-hide/IASSEdge/backend/README.md

 The tests run with Pytest, modify and add tests to `./backend/app/tests/`.

-If you use GitHub Actions the tests will run automatically.
+If you use GitHub Actions, the tests will run automatically.

 ### Test running stack

-If your stack is already up and you just want to run the tests, you can use:
+If your stack is already up, and you just want to run the tests, you can use:

 ```bash
 docker compose exec backend bash scripts/tests-start.sh
 ```

 That `/app/scripts/tests-start.sh` script just calls `pytest` after making sure that the rest of the stack is running.
-If you need to pass extra arguments to `pytest`, you can pass them to that command and they will be forwarded.
+If you need to pass extra arguments to `pytest`, you can pass them to that command, and they will be forwarded.

-For example, to stop on first error:
+For example, to stop the first error:

 ```bash
 docker compose exec backend bash scripts/tests-start.sh -x